-CHILDCARE WORKER
+CHILDCARE WORKER 703

-Program Frequency: Annual

-EXAM ELEMENT BASE PERI TERM

-Do you currently have any limitations/restrictions to your job duties?
-Yes Yes No

-Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
-Yes Yes No

-Has anything about your health status changed since your last occupational health examination Yes Yes No

-Have any medications changed since your last occupational health examination Yes Yes No

-Current medication use (prescription or over the counter) Yes Yes No

-Have you ever had cancer Yes Yes No

-Do you drink six or more alcoholic drinks per week Yes Yes No

-Have you ever smoked Yes Yes No

-Do you currently smoke or use smokeless tobacco, vape or electronic cigarettes ( packs/day) Yes Yes No

-Heart disease, high blood pressure, stroke or circulation problems Yes Yes No

-Hepatitis or jaundice Yes Yes No

-Tuberculosis or PPD Converter Yes Yes No

-Infectious disease Yes Yes No

-History of chicken pox Yes Yes No

-Chronic abdominal pain, vomiting, other GI symptoms Yes Yes No

-Mental or emotional illness Yes Yes No

-Depression, difficulty concentrating, excessive anxiety Yes Yes No

-Treatment for drug or alcohol use Yes Yes No

-Skin disease, rash, erosion, ulcer, eczema, pigmentation Yes Yes No

-abnormality or other skin abnormality

-Hair (head lice or nits) Yes Yes No

-Lungs Yes Yes No

-Exposed skin (head, neck, upper extremities) Yes Yes No

-MMR #1 Yes Yes No

-MMR #2 Yes Yes No

-Measles titer Yes Yes No

-Mumps titer Yes Yes No

-Rubella titer Yes Yes No

-Varicella vaccine #1 Yes Yes No

-Varicella vaccine #2 Yes Yes No

-Varicella titer Yes Yes No

-Hepatitis B vaccine #1 Yes Yes No

-Hepatitis B vaccine #2 Yes Yes No

-Hepatitis B vaccine #3 (unless Heplisav-B for both doses 1&2) Yes Yes No

-Hepatitis B titer Yes Yes No

-Hepatitis A vaccine #1 (based on local risk) No

-Hepatitis A vaccine #2 (based on local risk) No
+Program Frequency: Annual EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to your job duties?
+Yes No Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
+Yes No Has anything about your health status changed since your last occupational health examination Yes No Have any medications changed since your last occupational health examination Yes No Current medication use (prescription or over the counter) Yes No Hepatitis or jaundice Yes No Tuberculosis or PPD Converter Yes No Current or recurrent eye, skin, or respiratory infection?
+Yes No Chronic abdominal pain, vomiting, other GI symptoms Yes No Mental or emotional illness Yes No Depression, difficulty concentrating, excessive anxiety Yes No Skin disease, rash, erosion, ulcer, eczema, pigmentation abnormality or other skin abnormality Yes No Hair (head lice or nits) Yes No Lungs Yes No Exposed skin (head, neck, upper extremities) Yes No MMR #1 Yes No MMR #2 Yes No Measles titer (only if 2 MMRs not documented) Yes No Mumps titer (only if 2 MMRs not documented) Yes No Rubella titer (only if 2 MMRs not documented) Yes No Varicella vaccine #1 Yes No Varicella vaccine #2 Yes No Varicella titer (only if 2 varicella doses not documented) Yes No Hepatitis B vaccine #1 Yes No Hepatitis B vaccine #2 Yes No Hepatitis B vaccine #3 (unless Heplisav-B for both doses 1&2) Yes No Hepatitis A vaccine #1 (based on local risk) No Hepatitis A vaccine #2 (based on local risk) No Hepatitis A Titer (based on local risk, only if 2 Hep A vaccines not documented) No Td (Tdap once) Yes No Seasonal Influenza Vaccination or exemption Yes No Polio (3 documented doses or born and raised in the United States) No Tuberculosis screening questionnaire Yes No Tuberculosis skin/blood test Yes No